 It was just an old neglected car, who could have guessed?
 Well, the two children actually did.
 What a fun and whimsical experience this was.
-Based on James Bond creator Ian Fleming’s novel of the same name, Chitty Chitty Bang Bang stole hearts worldwide for decades.
+Based on James Bond creator Ian Fleming’s novel of the same name, Chitty Chitty Bang Bang has stolen hearts worldwide for decades.

-The screenplay was penned by none other than Roald Dahl, writer of Charlie and the Chocolate Factory.
-This magical film was the ultimate excursion into fantasy.
-The film came out when the box office was defined by violence and sex.
-Despite its uniqueness, Chitty stood out, and not just for kids, but for adults too.
-Maybe for the costumes, maybe for the songs, maybe because we all just wanted to drive that Chitty around once.
+The screenplay was penned by none other than Roald Dahl, writer of Charlie and the Chocolate Factory and this magical film was the ultimate excursion into fantasy.
+The film came out in 1968 when the box office was defined by violence and sex.
+Despite its uniqueness, Chitty stood out, and not just for kids, but for adults, too.
+Maybe it was because of the costumes, maybe the songs or maybe because we all just wanted to drive that Chitty around once.
 And it just so happens that a famous director owns it today.
 So, what is the Chitty Chitty Bang Bang cast up to now?